dariofiosca/ElastiCouplings/README.md

 The general workflow is the following:

-1. DFPT calculation with VASP and large unit cell
+1. DFPT calculation with VASP ...

 2. Using phonopy commands (for more details have a look at the phonopy documentation)